-Course Outcomes: At the end of the course students will be able:
+Course Outcomes: At the end of the course students will be able to:

-- 1. To understand machine tool and manufacturing system. - 2.
-To get familiarised with machine tool elements and their functional requirement. - 3.
-To learn different system methodology analysis. - 4.
-To recognize & identify machine tool configuration and characteristics relating manufacturing system.
+- To understand machine tol and manufacturing system relationship. - To get familiarised with machine tool elements and their functional requirement. - To understand methodology of system analysis - To understand machine tool configuration and dynamic characteristics relating manufacturing system.